varenyeolad/nft/README.md

 # Virtual Pet On-Chain NFT

+## Introduction

 Virtual Pet NFT with On-Chain Metadata.
 Each virtual pet is represented as a unique NFT, allowing users to own, trade, and interact with their virtual companions on the blockchain.

-## Introduction

-[Describe briefly what Virtual Pet On-Chain NFT is all about and its key selling points.
-Mention the technology stack used.]

 ## Features